Graduation is not automatic upon completion of requirements.

 https://studentweb.sdccd.edu/e-grades or by meeting with a counselor.

 A celebration of success!
-This important annual event takes place toward the end of the Spring semester for students who complete their degree/certificate requirements in the prior Fall, current Spring or upcoming Summer sessions.
+This important annual event takes place toward the end of the Spring semester for students who complete their associates degree or certificate of achievement requirements in the prior Fall, current Spring or upcoming Summer sessions.
+This year's ceremony is on Saturday, May 19 at 3:00 pm at the Jenny Craig Pavilion, University of San Diego.

-Upon receipt of your Commencement invitation, graduates will be able to register online for the spring commencement ceremony through the registration link provided
+Upon receipt of your Commencement invitation, graduates will be able to register online for the Spring Commencement ceremony through the registration link provided in the invitation.

-For more commencement details please visit the commencement website at: http://www.sdmesa.edu/students/academic/commencement/
+For more commencement details please visit the Mesa Commencement website at: http://www.sdmesa.edu/commencement/

-- November 14, 2016 - Deadline for students to file a Petition for Graduation and be a Fall 2016 graduate.
-Students filing after this date will be Spring 2017 graduates.
+- November 14, 2017 - Deadline to file a Petition for Graduation and be a Fall 2017 graduate.
+Students filing after this date will be Spring 2018 graduates.

-- March 24, 2017 - Deadline to file a Petition for Graduation and ensure your name will be included in the commencement program.
+- March 23, 2018 - Deadline to file a Petition for Graduation for Spring 2018 and ensure your name will be included in the Commencement Program.

 - All transcripts from other colleges attended must be on file prior to submitting the Petition for Graduation form. **Transcripts may be waived for petition for a Certificate of Achievement if all coursework for the certification has been completed within the District.
 See Transcript section.

-- Once the petition is submitted, an evaluation of all coursework will be completed.
+- Once the petition is submitted, an evaluation of all coursework will be completed and then mailed to the student.
+This make take up to 3 months.

 - The graduation evaluation shows all requirements for degree/certificate completion and the courses that have been taken to fulfill those requirements.
 Any outstanding requirements are indicated and must be completed before the Associate Degree or Certificate of Achievement will be awarded.